Custom Meta Tags

 Key components of the 48V system

 Another key component is a 48V brushless DC (BLDC) motor, used for pumps, motors, and the internal combustion engine (ICE) starter in a hybrid vehicle.
+For smaller vehicles such as e-bikes, a BLDC motor that is small enough to be built directly in the wheel hub is often used, typically rated below 750W.
+To control the motor, an integrated chipset including a microcontroller (MCU), gate driver, and multiple power MOSFETs can be used.

 Spot Power (GBL)